AwesomeCronk/Logical/README.md

 * 0.2.0 - Fixed includes
 * 0.3.0 - Reworked syntax, started documentation, started the UI overhaul
 * 0.3.1 - Added missing controls, fixed elements not connecting, fixed some ANSI bugs
+* 0.3.2 - Fixed the issue with PyInstaller by rolling pynput back to version 1.6.8